 Mackenzie Rivers, the maker behind Map Chocolate

-Mackenzie Rivers is former longtime Grand Canyon river guide, award-winning poet, farmer, law student, baker, and lifelong writer.
+Mackenzie Rivers is a former longtime Grand Canyon river guide, award-winning poet, law student, baker, and lifelong writer.
 She’s a self-taught bean to bar chocolate maker, and founder of the Next Batch School.
 She’s known for her dedication to hands-on crafting, playful flavor innovations, pioneering plant-based white chocolate and inclusion bars.
 Mackenzie writes about chocolate at her Substack publications, The Next Batch, and writes literary nonfiction at wild rivers.
 She lives in Oregon.

 from zero to chocolate